mlr-org/mlr3fda/README.md

     ## 5:    37 female 0.4700994 0.5471177
     ## 6:    40 female 0.4873356 0.4969408

-This can be combined with a `Learner` into a `GraphLearner` that first extracts features and then trains a model.
-This is also the default behaviour but we here do it explicitly for clarity’s sake.
+This can be combined with a `Lerner` into a `GraphLearner` that first extracts features and then trains a model.
+This is also the default behavior but we here do it explicitly for clarity’s sake.

 ``` r
 # split data into train and test set